itzmeanjan/sha3/README.md

 # sha3
-SHA3: Permutation-Based Hash and Extendable-Output Functions
+SHA3: Permutation-Based Hash and Extendable-Output Functions.

 ## Motivation

 SHA3 standard by NIST ( i.e. NIST FIPS PUB 202 ) specifies four ( of different digest length ) permutation-based hash functions and two extendable-output functions, which are built on top of keccak-p[1600, 24] permutation.

-These hash functions and extendable output functions are pretty commonly used in various post-quantum cryptography algorithms ( those used for public key encryption, key establishment mechanism & digital signature algorithms ) i.e. some of which are already declared as selected candidates ( e.g. Kyber, Falcon, Dilithium, SPHINCS+ etc. ) of NIST PQC standardization effort - waiting to be standardized or some are still competing ( e.g. Bike, Classic McEliece etc. ) in final round of standardization.
-I decided to implement SHA3 specification as **zero-dependency, header-only and easy-to-use C++ library**, so that I can make use of it as a modular dependency ( say pinned to specific commit using git submodule ) in libraries where I implement these PQC schemes.
+These hash functions and extendable output functions are pretty commonly used in various post-quantum cryptography algorithms ( those used for public key encryption, key establishment mechanism & digital signature algorithms ), some of which are already declared as selected candidates ( e.g. Kyber, Falcon, Dilithium, SPHINCS+ etc. ) of NIST PQC standardization effort - waiting to be standardized or some are still competing ( e.g. Bike, Classic McEliece etc. ) in final round of standardization.
+I decided to implement SHA3 specification as a **header-only C++ library**, so that I can make use of it as a modular dependency ( say pinned to specific commit using git submodule ) in libraries where I implement various PQC schemes.

 Few of those places, where I've already used `sha3` as ( git submodule based ) dependency